 How can Acupuncture help?

-Acupuncture has been traditionally used in China and other East Asian countries to relieve stress and anxiety.
-In Chinese Medicine, psychogenic disorders are seen to be caused by an abnormal flow of qi and acupuncture points are chosen to calm the mind and restore the smooth flow of qi.
-Some studies show that acupuncture for anxiety causes biochemical changes such as reduced heart rate and an increase in endogenous opioids (Kawakita & Okada, 2014).
+Acupuncture has long been used in China and other East Asian countries to relieve stress and anxiety.
+In Chinese Medicine, mood disorders are believed to be caused by blockages to the smooth flow of Qi.
+Therefore, the aim of treatment is to restore the smooth flow of qi and calm the mind.

 Yang, X., Yang, N., Huang, F, Ren, S & Li, Z. (2021).
 Effectiveness of acupuncture on anxiety disorder: a systematic review and meta-analysis of randomised controlled trials.
 Annals of General Psychiatry.
 20:9. http://doi.org/10.1186/s12991-021-00327-5